MKatrodiya/Automatic-Parking/README.md

 A simulation-based automatic parking solution using reinforcement learning, applicable to single agent environments.

 ## Problem
-Parking in poses unique challenges to drivers, requiring precise maneuvering in limited space and creativity navigating through spaces without strict road guidelines.
-Automated park- ing is mandatory to achieve full end-to-end self driving (FSD) but is often viewed as a convenience because a decreased danger level relative to road navigation.
+Parking presents unique challenges to drivers, requiring precise maneuvering in limited space and creativity navigating through spaces without strict road guidelines.
+Automated park- ing is mandatory to achieve full end-to-end self driving (FSD) but is often viewed as a convenience because of a decreased danger level relative to road navigation.
 The demand for improved automatic parking systems will increase alongside FSD adoption rates.
 Automated parking systems also open